tkhu1/UH_full_stack_development/petroleum_company_service_portal/README.md

  - Project members are all using Microsoft Visual Studio Code as the IDE as it allows us to easily download extensions to help code and test our functionality.

- - For our baack end, we are using XAMPP as our PHP development environment.
+ - For our back end, we are using XAMPP as our PHP development environment.
 This give us the Apache server functionality to host our project on localhost and visualize project development in real-time.
 All the back end files are written in php and located in the program_code/back_end folder in our git repository.

  - For code coverage reports, we are using the PHPunit / Xdebug test suites installed via the Composer dependency manager.
 These coverage tools allow us to write unit tests for our back end and then automatically generate the coverage results as html reports.
 XML is used to manage the PHPunit settings in the phpunit.xml file.